United States military chaplains: History

-Chaplains have served in the various branches of the United States armed forces since their formation, including in the Continental Army during the American Revolution.
-Congress authorized the hiring of an Army chaplain in 1791.
-Reverend John Hurt of Virginia (who had served as Chaplain of the 6th Virginia Regiment during the American Revolution) was appointed to the position on March 4, 1791, and became the first officially recognized United States military chaplain.
-He served until his resignation of April 30, 1794.
+Chaplains have served in the various branches of the United States armed forces since their formation.
+On 28 October 1778, Rev. Benjamin Balch reported to the frigate USS Boston as the first chaplain of the Continental Navy.
+He served on the ship until it was captured by the British in 1780.
+Congress authorized the hiring of an army chaplain in 1791.
+Reverend John Hurt of Virginia (who had served as Chaplain of the 6th Virginia Regiment during the American Revolution) was appointed to the position of Chaplain of the Continental Army on 4 March 1791, and became the first officially recognized United States military chaplain.
+He served until his resignation of 30 April 1794.
 He was succeeded by Reverend David Jones of Pennsylvania who was also a veteran of service with the Continental Army during the American Revolution.
 Jones served until he was discharged on 15 June 1800.
 He later served as a chaplain during the War of 1812.
+Prior to 1846, only Protestants were allowed to be chaplains in the US Army or US Navy.
+In the Mexican-American War, a large number of Irish and German Catholic immigrants fought in the Army and President James Polk worked with New York Archbishop John Hughes to institute Catholic chaplains - the first were two Jesuits John McElroy and Anthony Rey.
 Until 1862, only Christians were allowed to be chaplains in the US Army.
-After a lobbying campaign, the law was changed and President Lincoln appointed Rabbi Jacob Frankel of Philadelphia as the first Jewish chaplain on September 18, 1862.
-The first female chaplain in the United States military was Ella Elvira Gibson, she served in the American Civil War but she was not paid until 1876, and not recognized as a chaplain until 2002, when she was also posthumously given the rank of captain.
+After a lobbying campaign, the law was changed and President Lincoln appointed Rabbi Jacob Frankel of Philadelphia as the first Jewish chaplain on 18 September 1862.
+The first female chaplain in the United States military was Ella Elvira Gibson, she served in the American Civil War but she was not paid until 1876, and not recognized as a chaplain until 2001, when she was also posthumously given the rank of captain.
+The US Navy did not have Jewish chaplains until Rabbi David Goldberg was commissioned in 1917.

-General Carl Spaatz, the first Air Force Chief of Staff, ordered the institution of a separate Air Force chaplaincy on May 10, 1949.